frontelx/felixwiedemann/README.md

 Once you have edited content you can preview it by reloading the browser window.

-:warning: If you finished your changes you need to save them via Git versioning.
+:warning: Once you finished your changes you need to save them via Git versioning.

+### Saving content
+:construction: coming soon

+## Upload
+:construction: coming soon